Employer Information

 Your duties will include:

-• Working as part of a team that might include nurses, midwives, pharmacists, social workers, receptionists and administrators.
+- Working as part of a team that might include nurses, pharmacists, paramedics, advanced practitioners, physiotherapists, physicians associates, community nurses, mental health workers, midwives, social workers, receptionists and administrators.

 You may also be asked to make home visits if your GP Supervisor feels this is appropriate.